sumguytho/yocto-fitimage-example/README.md

 From this syntax it seems that the flashing method is similar to the one used by 96boards.

+For Beagleboards there are 2 main solutions.
+First one is to use fastboot utility.
+This is suggested in the [quick start](https://docs.beagleboard.org/boards/beaglev/ahead/02-quick-start.html) for BeagleV Ahead.
+I suppose this implies that this board either maintains a copy of uboot that works at all times with fastboot support or has fastboot support in the ROM which I find to be less likely.
+The second option is to write an image directly to eMMC.
+[This forum post](https://forum.beagleboard.org/t/flashing-bbb-emmc-with-yocto-image/32197) suggests BeageBone Black can be put into a state where it exposes its eMMC as a device and can be written to directly.
+This suggests that there has to be a way to generate a wic image.
+One thing that surprised me is that not only has meta-beagleboard from openembedded layer index not been updated in 12 years on github but it also doesn't have a kickstart script for said wic image to be generated.
+It turns out, beagleboard support has been included into yocto and said script can be found in meta-yocto-bsp layer: meta-yocto-bsp/wic/beaglebone-yocto.wks.
+This script creates a medium image that has rootfs as separate partition.

 ## Conclusion

-None of the overviewed solutions use yocto to produce images that can be flashed onto MMC medium directly using bmaptool.
-This functionality might be necessary for developers who work with boards that don't have a designated flashing utility and want to avoid having to partition their medium manually.
+None of the overviewed solutions use yocto to produce medium images that use fitImage and can be flashed onto MMC medium directly using bmaptool.
+This functionality might be necessary for developers who work with boards that don't have a designated flashing utility and want to avoid having to partition their medium manually each time.

 # Key principles